Digital Nomad Life in Germany

 We asked digital nomads and expats how they chose their neighborhood and found a place to live.
 They answered:

 "When looking for a place to live in Germany, it is important to do your research and select the location that best suits your needs.
 Start by considering the size and type of property you are looking for: house, apartment, townhouse or shared living space with roommates.
 Next, familiarize yourself with the local property markets and regions to determine the best area to live in.
 Once you have identified your preferred area, browse online listings to review available properties and visit open houses to find your ideal home.
 It is also important to understand the cultural influences, especially related to renters’ rights.
-Finally, contact a professional real estate agent to help you navigate the process, from making a purchase offer to finalizing your rental agreement," explained one person living in Germany.
+Finally, contact a professional real estate agent to help you navigate the process, from making a purchase offer to finalizing your rental agreement," explained one expat living in Germany.

 What do I need to know before moving to Germany?